lparkermg/UP-LPSoft.SaveFileService/README.md

 ###  Service Setup

 Initialising the included `SaveService` with a maximum slot value will set an array of the provided data type to the amount of slots provided in the constructor.
-For example the following will setup a new service with 5 slots of the `string` data type:
+For example the following will setup a new service with 5 slots:

 ```
-var service = new SaveService<string>(5);
+var service = new SaveService(5);
 ```

 ### Saving Data